SedoianND-mipt/ml-start/README.md

 # ml-start
 1st grade LPR MIPT.
 Combine fundamental mathematical training with intensive self-study of machine learning.
 Take specialized courses on Deep Learning and ML.
+This repository is my portfolio of academic projects.